Madansinhji: Diplomatic career

 He joined the Indian Foreign Service in 1953, and served as Hon Minister-Counsellor at London 1953–1956, Ambassador to Norway 1957–1960, and Chile 1960–1961.
 In 1962, his brother Himmatsinhji became the member of the Lok Sabha representing the Kutch community.

 On 1 January 1977, he founded "Maharao of Kutch Aina Mahal Trust".
 The Madansinhji Museum was made under this trust.
 This museum has two parts.
 One part is the Kala Atari Picture Gallery and another part is a marvellous old palace called Aina Mahal.
 During Indo-China War of 1962, he donated his personal gold of 100 kg for the Indian Army, as a patriotic gesture.

 Sports career

 He was a tennis player, who was active in the 1930s.
 He represented India at the Davis Cup in 1936.
 In 1937, in Wimbledon, he met Franjo Kukuljević, with whom he played doubles and from that point, they became lifelong friends.

 Personal life

-He was married to Maharani Rajendra Kunverba, daughter of Lt.-Col. Umdae Rajhae Buland Makan Maharajadhiraja Maharaja Sir Madan Singh Bahadur of Kishangarh in 1930, and had issue.
+He was married to Princess Rasik Kanwarji,third daughter of Lt.-Col. Umda-e-Raja-e-Buland Makan Maharajadhiraja Maharaja Sir Madan Singh Bahadur of Kishangarh State in the year 1930, and had issue.She was given another name after marriage like the way her two elder sisters were given after marrying into the houses of Rewa and Dungarpur respectively.

 He died on 21 June 1991 in London, however, his body was brought back to India and cremated at Bhuj with all honors.
-His eldest son Pragmulji III inherited the title Maharaja of Kutch (in pretense) as a scion of the Jadeja dynasty.
+His eldest son Pragmulji III inherited the title Maharao of Kutch (in pretense) as a scion of the Jadeja dynasty.
 There were some disputes leading to a court case, which started during his lifetime and continued after his death regarding his estate, worth millions of rupees.